Skip to content

-Going beyond its famous Bali and breathtaking volcanos, Indonesia owns another interesting item in its arsenal—Its flag!
-The facts behind the flag of Indonesia and its history hold many stories; it is one of the symbols of the Indonesian country that must be respected.
+Beyond its famous Bali and breathtaking volcanos, Indonesia has another interesting item in its arsenal—its flag!
+The facts behind the flag of Indonesia and its history hold many stories; it is one of the symbols of Indonesia that must be respected.

 Based on history, the red and white flag has been flying for hundreds of years in the country.
-However, it was a long journey for the Indonesian flag to become the one we know today.
-Going through several ups and downs, the red and white flag of Indonesia, just like the country, is worthy of a close-up.
+However, it was a long journey for the Indonesian flag to become what we know today.
+Going through several ups and downs, Indonesia’s red and white flag, just like the country, is worthy of a close-up.

-Before bringing the country’s must-visit attractions to the spotlight, let’s find out more about the Indonesian flag.
-What is the meaning behind the flag, when was it first issued, and what do its colours symbolize?
+Before highlighting the country’s must-visit attractions, let’s learn more about the Indonesian flag.
+What is its meaning, when was it first issued, and what do its colours symbolize?
 Let’s find out!

 History of the Flag of Indonesia